 These facilities typically accept all kinds of carpet, even if the carpeting is damaged in some way.
 If you turn your old carpeting over to them, they’ll be able to find plenty of good uses for it.
 Recycled carpet can actually be pretty valuable, and recycling facilities can often make a profit off of the carpets that they take.

-If you are going to be recycling your carpets, you shouldn’t just turn over the surface of the carpets.
+If your carpet are to old for carpet cleaning to rejuvenate them and you are going to be recycling your carpets, you shouldn’t just turn over the surface of the carpets.
 You should bring the padding beneath the carpeting as well.
 Carpet pads are a great item to recycle.

 Cut Up Your Carpets And Turn Them Into Rugs